 Does Anxiety Cause Sleep Disorders?

 There are ways to help yourself sleep with anxiety.
-Tips to increase sleep quality if you’re experiencing anxiety include relaxation exercises, good sleep hygiene, therapy, and medication.
+Tips to increase sleep quality if you’re experiencing anxiety include relaxation exercises and improving your sleep hygiene.

 Relaxation exercises can help your mind calm down and focus your attention away from what’s troubling you.
-The examples of relaxation exercises are written below.
+Try some of these examples before bed to induce relaxation:

 - Warm bath